 Recently, SiriusDecisions conducted a survey of CMOs around the world, and got a lot of insights into what’s on their mind these days.
 We found it very interesting, in large part because many of the challenges facing CMOs today are magnified by the complexities of supporting a sales channel.

 A Look At Major Challenges and Opportunities Facing CMOs Today

 One of the hottest concepts in marketing today is Account-Based Marketing (ABM), which focuses on specific industries, accounts or buyers.
 In effect, ABM is about treating a company’s biggest customers as each being target audience—with its own unique challenges—and looking for better ways to position directly to those needs in particular.

 - Create content that is specific to each audience.

 - Actually find and implement the desired solutions.

 This is an even bigger challenge in channel sales, given the “distance” that often exists between a top-level vendor and the end customer.
-However, keeping them happy and targeting their specific needs can be extremely effective in growing your revenue through the channel.
+However, keeping them happy and targeting their specific needs is effective in growing revenue through the channel.

 2 – Brand Positioning, Strategy, and Management

 The rise of Internet-enabled buyers has suddenly made good brand strategy a far more vital concern than it had been previously.
 Until brand loyalty is truly achieved, buyers can be far more deliberate—after all, they have access to all the information and purchasing options at their fingertips.
 But, as ABM demonstrates, once they are captured their lifetime value increases significantly.